 Original Article – Someone Leaked ‘Skate 4’ Gameplay Footage (And It Looks Bloody Awesome)

 It seems as though revival-of-classics season is still going strong.
 Though we’re not exactly complaining.
-Give us the best parts of our childhood with remastered graphics and I’ll give you my whole goddamn paycheque.
-And over a year since Electronic Arts confirmed Skate 4 was in early stages of development, the gaming giant is another step closer to our financial surrender.
+Give us the best parts of our childhood with remastered graphics and we’ll give you our whole paycheques.
+Now, two years after Electronic Arts initially confirmed Skate 4 was in the early stages of development, the gaming giant is another step closer to our collective financial surrender.

-Full Circle – the studio charged with bringing it all to life – has offered fans of the long-dormant, cult franchise some tongue-in-cheek reassurance via teaser trailer.
-Appropriately titled We’re Working On It with a heavy emphasis on the “tease” element, while you’ll undoubtedly be glad to hear progress is actually being made, we’re betting you’ll also be feeling pretty blue balled by this so-called preview.
+Around this time last year, Full Circle – the studio charged with bringing Skate 4 to life – offered fans of the long-dormant, cult franchise some tongue-in-cheek reassurance via teaser trailer.
+Appropriately dubbed We’re Working On It with a heavy emphasis on the “tease” element, while many were undoubtedly glad to hear progress was actually being made, many more were left feeling pretty blue balled by this so-called preview.